TinyCircuits/Thumby-Website/docs/Blockly/Working-With-Fonts.md

 ## TinyCalc Example

-You can see both switching the default fonts, and working with custom fonts in the TinyCalc program from the Arcade.
-The full set of blocks can be seen below.
+You can see both examples for switching the default fonts and working with custom fonts in the TinyCalc program from the <a href="https://arcade.thumby.us/" target="_blank" alt="Thumby code editor arcade"**Thumby Arcade**></a> .
+The full set of blocks can be seen below:

 <center>
 ![Thumby TinyCalc blocks](../images/editor-blockly-tiny-calc-blocks.png)
 ![Thumby TinyCalc](../images/editor-blockly-tiny-calc.png)
 </center>

-Try this yourself by downloading these [**blocks here**](../TinyCalc.blocks) and using **IMPORT FROM PC**!
+Try out TinyCalc yourself by [**downloading the blocks here**](../TinyCalc.blocks) and using **IMPORT FROM PC** to select the downloaded file!

 As a challenge, try to add wider font spacing gaps between the selectable keypad keys to make them easier to read!